corticon/corticon.js-samples/docs/README.md

 2. The questions change frequently.
 3. External data must be wrangled from external systems in order to pre-populate or predetermine certain steps.

 Quickly, the number of unique paths which a user can progress through increases exponentially, as does the effort required to maintain and update it.

-Using a rules-driven paradigm for dynamic form logic, authored with a proven decision automation engine like [Corticon.js](https://www.progress.com/corticon-js), this complexity can be tamed through logic modularization and data abstraction.
+Using a rules-driven paradigm for dynamic form logic, authored with a proven decision automation engine like Corticon.js, this complexity can be tamed through logic modularization and data abstraction.

 Rules define the model for what, when, and how to present prompts to an end user independently from the definition of how these prompts are presented stylistically in the front end UI (denoted here as the Client Side Component, or CSC).

-## Building Dynamic Forms with Corticon.js

-It may be easiest to conceptualize Corticon.js Dynamic Forms by first checking out the samples that you can interact with as an end user, leveraging the 'test driver' web page.
-You can launch it right away at [this link](https://refined-github-html-preview.kidonng.workers.dev/corticon/corticon.js-samples/raw/master/DynamicForms/CSC/client.html), or review the HTML [here](https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/client.html).

 ## Design